stianhoiland/cmdtab/README.md

 - Reverse direction by holding Shift
 - Arrow keys are supported (selects apps in switcher)
 - Enter key is supported (switches to selected window)
-- ~~Mouse is supported (click an app icon to switch to that app)~~ (WIP!)
+- Mouse is supported (click an app icon to switch to that app)
 - Big readable app icons (not those tiny bewildering window previews)
 - Cancel and close the switcher by pressing Escape
 - Smart key capture so key presses don't unexpectedly bleed through to other apps
 - Wrap bump is hard to explain but easy to feel: Try holding Alt-Tab until the end, then press Tab again—works in reverse, too!
 - Press Q to quit the selected app
 - Press W to close the selected window
-- Option to return to the initial window when cancelling switcher by pressing Escape.
-This doesn't override or block Windows' native Alt-Escape hotkey
+- ~~Option to return to the initial window when cancelling switcher by pressing Escape.
+This doesn't override or block Windows' native Alt-Escape hotkey~~
 - Press F4 while the switcher is open to quit **cmdtab**

 That's a lot of useful stuff, and the code is small!
 Go read it, and learn some C while you're at it.